Our knowledge of orthopaedics. Your best health.

 Be sure to keep your wound and dressing dry.
 When you are showering or bathing, cover your foot with a plastic bag.

-Your sutures will be removed about 2 weeks after surgery, but your foot will require continued support from dressings or a brace for 6 to 12 weeks.
+Your sutures (stitches) will be removed about 2 weeks after surgery, but your foot will require continued support from dressings or a brace for 6 to 12 weeks.

 Medications

 Your doctor will prescribe pain medication to relieve surgical discomfort.
-The most effective medications for providing postsurgical pain relief are opioids.
-These medications are narcotics, however, and can be addictive.
-It is important to use opioids only as directed by your doctor.
+The most effective post-surgical pain medications are opioids.
+However, these medications are narcotics and can be addictive.
+It is important to use opioids only as directed by your doctor and to stop taking them as soon as your pain begins to improve.
+Talk to your doctor if your pain has not begun to improve within a few days of your surgery.

 Swelling

 Keep your foot elevated as much as possible for the first few days after surgery, and apply ice as recommended by your doctor to relieve swelling and pain.
 Never apply ice directly on your skin.
-It is common to have some swelling in your foot from 6 months to a year after bunion surgery.
+It is common to have some swelling in your foot from 6 months to 1 year after bunion surgery.

 Some bunion procedures allow you to walk on your foot right after the surgery.
 In these cases, patients must use a special surgical shoe to protect the bunion correction.

 Many bunion surgeries require a period of no weightbearing to ensure bone healing.
 Your doctor will apply dressings, a brace, or a cast to maintain the correct bone position.
 Crutches are usually used to avoid putting any weight on the foot.
-A newer device called a knee walker is a good alternative to crutches.
+A knee walker is a good alternative to crutches.
 It has four wheels and functions like a scooter.
 Instead of standing, you place the knee of your affected foot on a padded cushion and push yourself along using your healthy foot.

-No matter what type of bunion surgery you have, it is very important to follow your doctor's instructions about weightbearing.
+No matter which type of bunion surgery you have, it is very important to follow your doctor's instructions about weightbearing.
 Do not put weight on your foot or stop using supportive devices until your doctor gives approval.

 Physical Therapy and Exercise

 Specific exercises will help restore your foot's strength and range of motion after surgery.
-Your doctor or physical therapist may recommend exercises using a surgical band to strengthen your ankle or using marbles to restore motion in your toes.

 Always start these exercises slowly and follow instructions from your doctor or physical therapist regarding repetitions.